GET STARTED NOW.

 PICK THE WINNERS.

 Read over the material and listen your gut.
 Which stories feel like they have a little more energy behind them than others?
 Which feel closest to who you are today?
-Which ideas poured out the easiest?
+Which ideas flowed through your fingers with the least hesitation?

 If you're not sure, test your ideas on someone who isn't compelled to make you feel good.
 Watch for their facial expressions.
 Notice when they say, "Really?
 I had no idea."
 Ask them which ideas they'd want to hear more about.
 If they're still not giving you meaningful feedback, cut your losses and find someone else.